Can You Build Raised Beds On Concrete?

 Is it a good idea to put a raised bed on concrete?
 In short, yes… if you do it properly.

 Just because your yard has lots of concrete doesn’t mean you can’t garden in it.
 However, it’s trickier to get started.
 Concrete can become stained by soil, so renters must take additional steps to get their beds set up.
-Drainage can become an issue as well, so it’s essential to plan that in advance too.
+Drainage can become an issue as well, so it’s essential to plan that in advance, too.

-The benefits also can outweigh the drawbacks.
+The benefits can also outweigh the drawbacks.
 You won’t have weeds surrounding your raised garden beds if they’re on concrete.
-Concrete also can help the soil to warm up more quickly in the spring, a real benefit if you want to start growing food early in the year.
-Let’s discuss everything you might face in getting your raised garden beds set up in the concrete jungle of your yard!
+Concrete can also help the soil warm up more quickly in the spring, a real benefit if you want to start growing food early in the year.

 Location Is Key

 All garden beds need access to sunlight, although depending on what you’re planning on putting in the bed, you may need less or more sunlight.
-Begin by watching your yard initially to see what areas are full-sun portions of the yard, which are part-sun, and which are mostly shaded.
+Begin by watching your yard to see what areas are full-sun portions of the yard, which are part-sun, and which are mostly shaded.
 Depending on what you find, you can now plan out the initial locations of your beds.

 The bottom of the bed needs to be on a flat surface.
-This is fairly easy if it’s on concrete, but if there’s a slope to your yard, that will be the direction where all runoff from the bed will flow to.
+This is fairly easy if it’s on concrete, but if there’s a slope to your yard, that will be the direction where all runoff from the bed flows.
 Know in advance if it’s likely to pool up excess moisture somewhere on the hard surface.
 A reliable way to test this would be to turn a hose barely on to a trickle in the location you’re considering, then watch where the water goes.

-Plan also for good spacing between your raised beds when building them.
-You’ll need to get your garden cart or wheelbarrow between these large soil containers.
-The best option is to determine the width of anything that will need to move between beds and add about 6-8 inches of extra space beyond that.
+The best option is to determine the width of anything that will need to move between beds and add about six to eight inches of extra space beyond that.
 That way, when you’re using your cart, a tight turn won’t get you stuck between beds.

 There is always the option of hand-watering, and that’s just as easy as a built-in system.
 However, if you’d like to run your system on a timer while you’re on vacation, constructing a PVC pipe system to carry water to a drip system is your best bet.